tb-pm/idp-software.com/docs/vendors/Acodis/index.md

 ### Invoice processing

-Acodis [automates the extraction](https://www.acodis.io/intelligent-document-processing-idp) of key invoice details, such as dates, amounts, and line items, to reduce manual efforts and errors while making payment cycles faster.
+Acodis [automates the extraction](https://www.acodis.io/intelligent-document-processing-idp) of key invoice details, such as dates, amounts, and line items, to reduce manual processing time while making payment cycles faster.
 This minimizes human errors and helps finance teams maintain both a smooth cash flow and an accurate paper trail for future auditing.

 ### Contract management